r-koubou/ArticulationMappingFiles/README.md

 ## Articulation Mapping files

+The definition files for the keyswitch functions of each DAW are available.

+## Supported Formats

 Following files format supporting.

 - Cubase / Nuendo
     - VST Expression map (*.expressionmap)
-- Studio One 5
+- Studio One 5.2~
-    - Key Switch file (*.keyswitch)
+    - Sound Variation file (*.keyswitch)
-        - I use my own tool to perform automatic conversions from VST expression maps; some files that use MIDI CC may not be supported.
+- Cakewalk
+    - Articulation map file (*.artmap)

 ## For Studio One 5 Users